vrindisbacher/rqs/readme.md

 ## RQS (Rust Queueing Service)

 The following repo implements a simple EDI service.
 There are multiple paradigms supported by the service:
-1. One to One Messaging : Where one producer sends messages to one consumer.
+1. One to One Messaging: Where one producer sends messages to one consumer.
-2. Worker Distribution : Where producer(s) send messages to a queue and multiple workers split up the work of processing messages.
+2. Worker Distribution: Where producer(s) send messages to a queue and multiple workers split up the work of processing messages.
 3. One to Many Messaging: Where one producer sends a message to multiple consumers.
 4. Many to Many Messaging: Where producers send messages to multiple consumers.